Discover the 2020 Management Book of the Year winner and longlist below.

-We are delighted to announce that author Matthew Syed is our Management Book of the Year 2020 Winner with Rebel Ideas: The power of diverse thinking.
+Author Matthew Syed was our Management Book of the Year 2020 winner with Rebel Ideas: The power of diverse thinking.
+Rebel Ideas and the other shortlisted books offer you cutting-edge insights into management and leadership.

 Here at Henley Business School we are delighted to be able to sponsor the Management Book of the Year 2020 and it was a great pleasure to be personally invited to judge this year’s competition.
 Whilst it is hard to make the final choice of one book, from amongst a very close set of finalists, I felt that Rebel Ideas really offered exciting new perspectives on the benefits of engaging diverse stakeholders and promoting radical ways to address today’s complex challenges.